hadi-ramezani/full_stack_nanodegree/README.md

     python log_analysis.py

+A sample output is provided in "sample_output.txt" file

 ## Views
 Each question is handled using a separate function in the module.
 Before you run the code, first create a view using the following command: